lesreaper/pi-face-recognition/README.md

 # Once OpenCV is installed

 You'll need to download some pictures of yourself, and put them in a folder you create with your name.
-If your name is Rich,and your downloaded your images from the internet to your Downloads folder as "image1.jpg", etc, you would do that this way:
+If your name is Rich, and you downloaded images of yourself from the internet to your Downloads folder as "image1.jpg", etc, you would do that this way:

 ```
 cd ~/pi-face-recognition/dataset